 Dr Goyder spent nearly 20 years at Harwell doing research into nuclear power.
 This research covered fluid-structure interactions in heat exchangers, pipework and process plant.
 This enabled Hugh to add fluid mechanics and acoustics to his previous experience in vibration.

-Dr Goyder's specialist area of research is energy dissipation in dynamics (damping).
+Dr Goyder's specialist area is energy dissipation in dynamics (damping).
 Many mechanical systems rely on damping to prevent excessive vibration in resonant conditions.
 However, there is considerable uncertainty in how damping operates and should be modelled.

 The interaction of fluid mechanics and acoustics with vibration and other dynamic structures is problematic and leads to many engineering problems in process plant and military equipment.

-Dr Goyder's research interests include:
+Dr Goyder's interests include:

 - Structural interfaces - what are the properties of joints and how can they be modelled?

 - Vibration damping - how can damping be used to prevent resonance?
 How can it be modelled?

 - Fluid-structure interaction - how does fluid flow cause vibration?

 - Ballistics - how can projectiles be improved to reduce drag and inflight oscillations?

 - Guns - how can guns be prevented from jumping as they are fired?